JHochart0/werewolf-game/README.md

 Network project : Werewolf

 ## Description
-Implementation of the Werewolf multiplayer game with the client realized in Java and the server in Python3.
+Implementation of the Werewolf multiplayer game with the client realised in Java and the server in Python3.

 ## Installation
 To start the server: